May 5th, 2017 by firstname.lastname@example.org

 MAKE-UPS: Every day of instruction presupposes knowledge of the days that precede it.
 If you can’t make a day, we can finish the icon at a later appointment.
 Call for questions.

 Kickstart/Indi Go Go Summer Campaign (June 23-Aug 23) tell your friends!
 Help us bring you visiting fine artists and Iconographers from around the world for intensive courses in the areas of illuminated manuscript, frescos, mosaics and more.
 See web site for more details.

-Kids Icon drawing Camp Aug 1-4 in DC location and Aug 8-11.
+Kids Icon drawing Camp Aug 1-4 in DC location and Aug 8-11 in Leesburg VA at the Trinity House Cafe.
 Both camps are 10-12am.
 Learn how to draw an icon the way it was taught from long ago, accompanied with story time picture books about the saint’s lives.
 See web site for more info.

 Sept 1st Lecture

 Sept 23/24.
 Intensive Iconography Encaustic Course on- The Christ of Sinai

 Student Exhibit-Oct through end of Dec.
 Wine and Cheese Night for Opening Oct Fri 27th 5pm-on. ($20 fee to enter 3 icons, more details in program) Exhibit opens Oct 13th.*

 Gilding Course-Oct 28th 10-2 with Wayne Hajos and Colette Kalvesmaki

 Christmas Icon and Tile Raffle Starting in Oct.-runs through beginning of new year.
 Enter win a beautiful hand-painted icon of the Nativity, St. Nicholas or a tile of St. Nicholas.
 Each raffle ticket is $5.

 Date TBA-Dumbarton Oaks Behind the Exhibit Visit.
 Maximus of 10 students.
 Suggested $25 donation to CBMA.